Ajinomoto Group Soy Procurement Guidelines

 3. Criteria

-The Ajinomoto Group aims to procure raw materials produced in accordance with the following standards in light of the risks and international requirements in procuring soybeans and the NDPE principle (No Deforestation, No Peat, No Exploitation).
+The Ajinomoto Group aims to procure raw materials produced in accordance with the following standards after considering the risks and international requirements in procuring soybeans and the NDPE principle (No Deforestation, No Peat, No Exploitation).

-1. Do not log primary forests or develop protected areas or peatland.
+Do not destroy primary or secondary forests, or develop protected areas or peatlands.

-5. Take measures to appropriately dispose of, reduce and recycle waste.
+Take measures to appropriately dispose of, reduce, and recycle waste.

 4. Ajinomoto Group's Action Guidelines